 Civil Law Online also provides access to other Louisiana civil law publications:

-Louisiana Civil Code: This forthcoming menu will include an up-to-date edition of the civil code of Louisiana, later to be complemented with French and Spanish translations.
+Louisiana Civil Code Online: Louisiana Civil Code Online gives open access to an up-to-date edition of the civil code of Louisiana in English and in French, later to be complemented with a Spanish translation.

 Digest of 1808: The Digest of the Civil Laws now in Force in the Territory of Orleans, enacted in 1808, is often described as the first Louisiana civil code.
 It is accessible in the original French and in the English translation of the time.
 Manuscript notes were extracted from the De la Vergne Volume.